 Parabolic Dish Frame

-Prototype anteanna #2
+Prototype antenna #2

-Prototype anteanna #3, built with real parts
+Prototype antenna #3, built with real parts

-Measuring this with a spektrum analyzing software, it was right on my target 1.7GHz centerpoint.
-Now, with a properly built parabolic reflector and patch antenna, connecting them gave me a proper satellite dish that theoretically could receive the signal sent down by the GOES series satellites.
-Now while it theoretically could receive the satellites signal, it took me a while to actually successfully record the signal.
+Measuring this with Spektrum analysis software, it was right on my target: 1.7 GHz.
+Now, with a properly built parabolic reflector and patch antenna, connecting them gave me a satellite dish that, in theory, could receive signals from the GOES series satellites.
+Now, while it theoretically could receive the satellite's signal, it took me a while to actually successfully record the signal.
 It turns out that while trying to receive the signal, I had my SDR (software-defined radio) directly connected to the antenna, right in the way of the parabolic reflector.
-My cheapness had come back to bite me as my refusal to buy coax cable led to the noise from the USB device completely destroying the signal I was actually trying to listen to.
+My cheapness had come back to bite me as my refusal to buy coax cable let the noise from the USB device completely destroy the signal I was actually trying to listen to.
 After acquiring the correct cable, I was finally able to hear the beautiful noise of the GOES satellite sending data down to earth.
-Below is a GIF (for sure pronounced yif) that I compiled from an entire day's worth of pictures from the GOES-16 satellite.
+Below is a GIF (for sure pronounced yiff) that I compiled from an entire day's worth of pictures from the GOES-16 satellite.

 Fully built satellite dish

-After a long time of researching, building, and troubleshooting, I finally had a working satellite dish that I could get real time pictures of the earth directly from space.
+After a long time of researching, building, and troubleshooting, I finally had a working satellite dish that I could get real time pictures of the Earth directly from space.

-compliation of a full day's worth of full color composite images
+compilation of a full day's worth of full color composite images